algorandfoundation/docs/docs/rest-apis/restendpoints.md

 curl http://$(cat ~/node/data/algod.net)/v2/blocks/16486179 -H "X-Algo-API-Token: $(cat ~/node/data/algod.token)"
 ```

 In the above example, the block information will be displayed if the block exists on the local node.
-If the node is a non-Archival node, older blocks will not be available.
+If the node is a non-Archival node, blocks older than 1000 blocks will not be available.